cyrils/renogy-bt/README.md

 | Renogy Battery RBT50LFP48S | BT-2 | ❓ |
 | RICH SOLAR 20/40/60 | BT-1 | ❓ |
 | SRNE ML24/ML48 Series | BT-1 | ❓ |

-## Runtime compatibility
-Due to a dependency being implemented to only work on Linux, this also requires a Linux host in order to function.

 ## References